Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-Due to space limit, we present the results on the bias, log(RMSE, CP), and log(95\% CI width) for $\boldsymbol{\beta}_2$ and $\boldsymbol{\beta}_3$ in Figures \ref{fig:sim4reg1} and \ref{fig:sim4reg2}; the results on $\mu_{1}$, $\mu_{2}$, $\sigma^2_1$, $\sigma^2_2$, $\rho$, $\boldsymbol{\beta}_1$, and $\boldsymbol{\beta}_4$ are available in the Supplemental Materials.
-The results on all parameters are summarized as follows.
-For $\mu_1$ and $\mu_2$, the bias, RMSE, and CI width of the estimates were smaller in the NP-DIPS approach than those in the MODIPS approach at $\epsilon<e$, and were similar for $\epsilon>e$; both provided about 95\% CP.
-For $\Sigma$, the NP-DIPS approach experienced severe undercoverage in all 3 components ($\sigma_1^2, \sigma_2^2$, and $\rho$) regardless of $n$ or $\epsilon$ for the same reason as in simulation study 3 (discretization and uniform sampling from each histogram bin).
-The MODIPS provided nominal CP for $\sigma_1^2, \sigma_2^2$, and $\rho$ and had smaller bias and RMSE than the NP-DIPS approach for $\epsilon>e^{-2}$.
-For the logistic regression coefficients ($\boldsymbol{\beta}_1, \boldsymbol{\beta}_2, \boldsymbol{\beta}_3,\boldsymbol{\beta}_4$), the biases were smaller and converged to the non-DP MS results and zero for the MODIPS whereas the biases from the NP-DIPS approach did not seem converge to zero even when $\epsilon$ was large; however, the bias in the MODIPS was unstable and fluctuate around the zero line when $\epsilon$ was small.
-The RMSE values from both the NP-DIPS and MODIPS approaches were large especially in the MODIPS.
-The MODIPS produced coverage at or above the nominal level of 95\% for all coefficients with the wide CIs accounting for the large amount of noise being injected at small values of $\epsilon$.
-The CP results from the NP-DIPS approach varies across parameters: some experienced severe undercoverage across all values of $\epsilon$ or only at small values of $\epsilon$, some had close to 95\% coverage across the board.
-The CI width varied little with $\epsilon$ in the NP-DIPS approach.
+Due to space limit, we present the results on the bias, log(RMSE), CP, and log(95\% CI width) for $\bs{\beta}_2$ and $\bs{\beta}_3$ in Figures \ref{fig:sim4reg1} and \ref{fig:sim4reg2}; the results on $\mu_{1}$, $\mu_{2}$, $\sigma^2_1$, $\sigma^2_2$, $\rho$, $\bs{\beta}_1$, and $\bs{\beta}_4$ are available in the Supplemental Materials.
+For very small values of $\epsilon=e^{-4}$ to $e^{-2}$, the logistic regression based on the synthetic data from the MODIPS approach fail to converge thus the results were not available for plotting.
+The results are summarized as follows. \textbf{1)} First, as expected, MODIPS-Wrong failed to capture the original information due to the model mis-specification (large bias and undercover coverage). \textbf{2)} Overall, the biases for MODIPS-Correct got smaller and were close zero after $\epsilon>e^{-1}\approx 0.368$, whereas the biases from the NP-DIPS approach did not seem to diminish even at large $\epsilon$.
+However, the bias in the MODIPS-Correct was unstable and larger than the other methods when $\epsilon$ was small (not plotted). \textbf{3)} The RMSE values in general were large compared to the original RMSE values across all DIPS methods. \textbf{4)} The MODIPS-Correct approach produced coverage at or above the nominal level of 95\% for $\epsilon>e^{-1}$ at the cost of wide CIs.
+The CP results from the NP-DIPS approach varies across parameters: some experienced severe under-coverage across all values of $\epsilon$ or only at small values of $\epsilon$, some had close to 95\% coverage across the board.
+The CI width varied little with $\epsilon$ in the NP-DIPS approach. \textbf{5)} For $\mu_1$ and $\mu_2$, the bias, RMSE, and CI width of the estimates were smaller in the NP-DIPS approach than those in the MODIPS-Correct approach for $\epsilon<e$, and were similar for $\epsilon>e$; and both provided about 95\% CP.
+Although the RMSE and CI width decreased as $\epsilon$ increased for MODIPS-Wrong, the bias and CP deviated significantly from the original values. \textbf{6)} For $\Sigma$, the NP-DIPS and MODIPS--Wrong approaches experienced severe under-coverage in all 3 components ($\sigma_1^2, \sigma_2^2$, and $\rho$) regardless of $\epsilon$.
+The former suffered for the same reason given in simulation study 3 (discretization and uniform sampling from each histogram bin).
+The MODIPS--Correct provided nominal CP for $\sigma_1^2, \sigma_2^2$, and $\rho$ and had smaller bias and RMSE than the NP-DIPS approach for $\epsilon>e^{-2}$, at the cost of wide CIs when $\epsilon<e$.